DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Experiment

 \subsubsection{Results}

-Table~\ref{tab:non_isometric} reports the results under both intra-class and inter-class settings.
-The DT4D-inter setup is particularly challenging, as training and testing shapes come from entirely different categories, requiring the model to generalize to unseen shape classes.
-Our method achieves competitive results for intra-class matching and significantly outperforms all baselines in the inter-class case, with especially strong gains on the SMAL dataset.
-These results highlight the generalization strength of our approach across diverse, non-isometric shape categories.
-PCK curves are provided in Fig.\ref{fig:pcks} and qualitative comparisons are shown in Fig.\ref{fig:comparsion}.
+Table~\ref{tab:non_isometric} presents results for both intra-class and inter-class settings.
+The DT4D-inter setup is particularly challenging, as it requires generalization to unseen shape classes.
+Our method achieves competitive intra-class results and significantly outperforms all baselines in the inter-class case, with notable improvements on the SMAL.
+These results demonstrate the strong generalization of our approach across diverse, non-isometric categories.
+PCK curves are shown in Fig.~\ref{fig:pcks}, with qualitative comparisons in Fig.~\ref{fig:comparsion}.